Revue Cinema: History

+Starting in 1925, the High Park and Alhambra Presbyterian Church rented the Revue on Sundays (when it was closed due to 'blue' laws) for worship.

+The theatre was equipped for sound movies in 1929.
+A renovation was done in 1936, adding an Art Deco style marquee, and 543 seats.

+Under the management of Bruce Pittman and Fraser Boa, the Revue was refurbished and reopened as the Revue Cinema on the July 1, 1972 holiday with a special "Nickel Day" program showing Errol Flynn in Captain Blood and Judy Garland in A Star is Born.
+The following day, the Revue began a Marlon Brando festival.

 In the 1980s, the Revue became part of the Festival Theatres chain of repertory cinemas in Toronto, which also included the Fox, Royal and Kingsway theatres.
 In 2004, the Festival Theatres founder died, and in April 2006, the founder's family announced their intentions to close all of the theatres except the Fox.
 The family found it financially impossible to continue due to the rise of DVDs and the shorter period of public exhibition of films available to repertory cinemas.
 The last show of the Festival era was on June 30, 2006, showing Lawrence of Arabia.

-When news of the Revue's closure became public, a grass-roots community movement sprang up in order to save the cinema.
+When news of the Revue's closure became public, a grassroots community movement sprang up in order to save the cinema.
 The movement founded the Revue Film Society to explore ways to re-open the cinema for film showing.
 The building's owners put the building up for sale, with the intent to sell to new owners prepared to re-open the cinema.

 While the theatre was shut, the marquee, known for its tendency to hold water and snow, collapsed on February 19, 2007, most likely due to the weight of a recent snowfall.
 Portions of the marquee were placed in storage for eventual restoration.